All about a would-be Westbury Wilts A350 Bypass

 Forty Acres

-Outside Links
+Further Links

 Web-site...?

-Despite it so obviously being in the wrong position, environmentally disastrous, contrary to UK national policy and overwhelmingly unpopular..., a few still want to have a new main road driven through an area of particular natural beauty.
+Despite it so obviously being in the wrong position, environmentally disastrous, contrary to UK national policy and overwhelmingly unpopular, a few still want to have a new main road driven through an area of particular natural beauty.

 Some say that it is necessary that local road schemes are done hand-in-hand with property developers.
 It is said that this is to overall advantage.
 Maybe, except where the best green landscape is built over and the new road is not in the most useful place.
 Anyway, this possibility should be there for all to see.